Learn what client onboarding is and how it improves client experiences, and discover what to include in a suucessul client onboarding process.

 - Educate clients so they feel confident in answering your questions and making decisions along the way

-- Equip clients to feel empowered in their communication and feel comfortable asking for help when they need it
+- Equip clients to feel empowered with communication and feel comfortable asking for help when they need it

 - Provide clients extra value through bonuses and tools designed to help them be a better client and get the most from their time with you